keycloak/keycloak-community/design/authentication-flow-usability.md

 ### KC_RESTART cookie

 KC_RESTART is the cookie, which is created at the beginning of the authentication flow (Step 1 above).
-It contains client informations encoded in the JWS token.
+It contains client informations encoded in the signed JWT token.
 The cookie is useful in case that root authentication session expires (Step 5 from above), it can be used to re-create the new authentication session from the client informations supplied in the cookie.
 But overally the cookie is not so useful as it contains informations just from single client and doesn't work properly with more browser tabs.